Guyed mast

-A guyed mast or guyed tower is a tall thin vertical structure that depends on guy lines (diagonal tensioned cables attached to the ground) for stability.
-The mast itself has the compressive strength to support its own weight, but does not have the shear strength to stand unsupported.
-It requires guy lines to stay upright and to resist lateral forces such as wind loads.
-Guy lines are usually spaced at equal angles about the structure's base.

-Guyed masts are used for telecommunications, sailing, and meteorology.
+A guyed mast is a tall thin vertical structure that depends on guy lines (diagonal tensioned cables attached to the ground or a base) for stability.
+The mast itself has the compressive strength to support its own weight, but does not have the shear strength to stand unsupported or bear loads.
+It requires guy lines to stay upright and to resist lateral (shear) forces such as wind loads.
+Examples include masts on sailing vessels, towers for telecommunications, meteorology, and masts on cranes, power shovels, draglines, and derricks, starting with the simple gin pole.